Kinvey/swift-sdk/KinveyKit/KinveyKit-History-template.md

                     error = [KCSErrorUtilities createError:(NSDictionary*)[response jsonResponseValue] description:@"User already exists" errorCode:KCSConflictError domain:KCSUserErrorDomain requestId:response.requestId];
     * __TODO__ user setup/creation blocks return `KCSUserNoInformation`
     * Removed deprecated `-[KCSUser loadWithDelegate:]`, `-[KCSUser removeWithDelegate:]`, and `-[KCSUser saveWithDelegate:]` methods.
+    * __TODO__ log out on bad token - stay logged in option (`KCS_KEEP_USER_LOGGED_IN_ON_BAD_CREDENTIALS`)  By default if the user credentials change outside of the apps flow, such that the active user is no longer authorized to use the back-end, the activer user will be logged out.
+This is because the only way to get the new credentials is to log in, again.
+    * __TODO__ custom users?
 * Code Cleanup:
     * Removed deprecated `KCSMetadata` methods.